SteelCompendium/compendium/docs/Bestiary/monsters/Monsters/Elves Wode/Statblocks/Wode Elf Warleader.md

 <!-- -->
 > ⭐️ **End Effect**
 >
-> At the end of each of their turns, the warleader can take 5 damage to end one effect on them that can be ended by a saving throw .
+> At the end of each of their turns, the warleader can take 5 damage to end one effect on them that can be ended by a saving throw.
 This damage can't be reduced in any way.

 <!-- -->
 > ⭐️ **Into the Green**